mayank-prasoon/gamedesign.github.io/_posts/2021-06-02-a-guide-on-save-system-for-non-linear-game.md

 ##### Minecraft

 ![Base Profile Screenshot 2021.05.19 - 18.09.02.63](https://i.imgur.com/7QqTDlD.png)
-Minecraft is a snadbox game made by Notch and currently owned by Microsoft.
+Minecraft is a sandbox game made by Notch and currently owned by Microsoft.

 You can make backup of your world manually and save them and when ever feel like going back you can do that very easily.
 This looks very complicated, but it is the only example that I was able to find.

-This is done manualy.
+This is done manually.
 But still, it's great way to make a low effort save system which is non-destructive in nature.

 ##### Witcher 3